-Below the thresholds of the public procurement Directives, the selection of bodies entrusted with the task of implementation of financial instruments must comply with the principles of the Treaty if the contract is of cross border interest.
-This applies to both the selection of fund managers (including funds of funds) and financial intermediaries.
+Below the thresholds of the Public Procurement Directives, the selection of bodies entrusted with the task of implementation of financial instruments and financial intermediaries must comply with the principles of the Treaty if the contract is of cross border interest.

-The principles of the Treaty to be respected are those of free movement of goods, freedom of establishment and freedom to provide services, as well as of the principles deriving therefrom, such as equal treatment, non-discrimination, mutual recognition and transparency.
+The principles of the Treaty to be respected are those of free movement of goods, freedom of establishment and freedom to provide services, as well as equal treatment, non-discrimination, mutual recognition, transparency and proportionality.

-The Commission, building on the ECJ case law, issued an interpretative communication on the "Community law applicable to contract awards not or not fully subject to the provisions of the “Public Procurement” Directives" of 23 June 2006 in which the requirements coming from these principles are developed.
+The Commission, building on the ECJ case law, issued an interpretative communication entitled the "Community law applicable to contract awards not or not fully subject to the provisions of the “Public Procurement” Directives" of 23 June 2006 in which the requirements stemming from those principles are developed.

-According to the ECJ, the principles of equal treatment and of non-discrimination imply an obligation of transparency which consists in ensuring, for the benefit of any potential tenderer, a degree of advertising sufficient to enable the market to be opened up to competition.
-The obligation of transparency requires that economic operators located in another Member State have access to appropriate information regarding the contract before it is awarded, so that, if they so wish, they would be in a position to express their interest in obtaining that contract.
+In accordance with the case law of the ECJ, the principles of equal treatment and of non-discrimination imply an obligation of transparency which consists in ensuring, for the benefit of any potential tenderer, a degree of advertising sufficient to enable the market to be opened up to competition.
+The obligation of transparency requires that economic operators located in another Member State have access to appropriate information regarding the contract before it is awarded, so that, if they so wish, they are in a position to express their interest in obtaining that contract.

 This requires publication of a sufficiently accessible advertisement prior to the award of the contract.
 This advertisement should be published by the contracting entity in order to open the contract award to competition.
 The contracting entities are responsible for deciding the most appropriate medium for advertising their contracts.

-This obligation stemming from the principles of the Treaty is compulsory only for contracts below the thresholds of the Directive which present a cross border interest.
-The existence of a certain cross border interest must be estimated by individual contracting entities based on an evaluation of the individual circumstances of the case, such as the subject-matter of the contract, the importance of its estimated value, in conjunction with the place where the work is to be carried out or the technical characteristics of the contract, the specifics of the sector concerned (size and structure of the market, commercial practices, etc.).
+Obligations stemming from the principles of the Treaty apply to contracts below the thresholds of the Directives which present a cross border interest.
+The existence of a certain cross border interest must be assessed by individual contracting entities based on an evaluation of the individual circumstances of the case, such as the subject-matter of the contract, the importance of its estimated value, in conjunction with the place where the work is to be carried out or the technical characteristics of the contract, the specifics of the sector concerned (size and structure of the market, commercial practices, etc.).